Best Hotels Near Disneyland

 With that said, here are our favorite hotels near Disneyland, along with the strengths of each hotel.
 Since there are huge variances in pricing, we’ve broken this list down into great value for money options (most of which are around $150 per night) and excellent luxury options, which typically start at over $250 per night.
 Clicking the name of each hotel will open our full review in a new tab (which includes room photos and more), so click away!

-- Closest hotel to Disneyland (less than 10 minute walk)
+- One of the closest hotels to Disneyland (less than 10 minute walk)

-- Click here to book discounted rates at Best Western Plus Park Place Inn
+- Click here to book discounted rates at Tropicana Inn

 2. Residence Inn Anaheim Resort